MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-block-access-consumer-accounts.md

 # Block access to consumer accounts

-You can prevent users from signing into Google services using any accounts other than those you provided them with.
-Reasons for doing this are to prevent users on your corporate network using their personal Gmail accounts or a managed Google account from another domain.
+You can prevent users from signing into Google services using any accounts other than the accounts you provided them with.
+Reasons for blocking access are to prevent users on your corporate network using their personal Gmail accounts, or accessing a managed Google account from another domain.

 Users might see the following message when you block access to consumer accounts:
 "This account is not allowed to sign in within this network".